SAP/InfraBox/docs/configure/github.md

     --github-login-enabled

 Now your users can login with their GitHub account.
+If you want to limit login to users belonging to a certain set of GitHub Organizations you can additionaly specify a comma separated list of GitHub Organization names:

+    --github-login-allowed-organizations Org1,Org2

+With this only users who belong to at least one of the organization may be able to login.